 Like in this example of a travel agency I worked for.

-On top of that, in the case of travelling to Argentina, some people are a bit scared and think is not that safe because they have heard about bad experiences.
+In the case of travelling to Argentina, some people are a bit scared and think it isn’t that safe because they heard about bad experiences.

 So I chose to clear up those objections early on in the copy: